n1zea144/biogene-backend/README.md

 mvn clean install
 ```

 After running this command you should find the following web archive: ***web/target/biogene.war***.
-After this war file is deployed, you are ready to populate the required EhCaches.
+After this war file is deployed, you are ready to populate the EhCache.

 ### EhCache